New Zealand Cricket Match Twenty20 Test ODI Live

 New Zealand will travel to England in mid-May and will play warmup matches against India on June 1 and Australia on June 2.
 The tournament begins June 5, with New Zealand in a group with Scotland and South Africa.

-New Zealand Twenty20 Squad: Daniel Vettori (capt.), Neil Broom, Ian Butler, Brendon Diamanti, James Franklin, Martin Guptill, Brendon McCullum, Nathan McCullum, Peter McGlashan, Kyle Mills, Iain O'Brien, Jacob Oram, Jesse Ryder, Scott Styris, Ross Taylor.
+New Zealand Twenty20 Squad: Daniel Vettori (Captain), Neil Broom, Ian Butler, Brendon Diamanti, James Franklin, Martin Guptill, Brendon McCullum, Nathan McCullum, Peter McGlashan, Kyle Mills, Iain O'Brien, Jacob Oram, Jesse Ryder, Scott Styris, Ross Taylor.

 New Zealand Past Cricket Series